Pier 21: The start of something newOn June 24, 2020 by Jeremy Jagusch

 Since Live History started, we’ve been lucky enough to perform in castles, cities, trains, ships as well as other venues with such amazing histories.
 In some cases the places we performed in were homes that were passed onto other families, or venues re-purposed.
 A history ending while a new one begins.
 Live History has made me explore my own roots a lot more, especially with a venue we did called The Canadian Museum of Immigration at Pier 21 in Halifax, Nova Scotia.

-During the time of the facilities operation, it has been through its share of challenges such as those caused by the 1929 great depression, the second world war not to mention a major fire that swept through the facility gutting it.
-Following the reconstruction, Pier 21 would see an influx of immigrants in the 50’s seeing about 45,000 immigrants arrive each year.
+During the time of the facilities operation, it has been through its share of challenges such as those caused by the 1929 great depression, WWII, not to mention a major fire that swept through the facility gutting it.
+Following the reconstruction, Pier 21 would see an influx of immigrants in the 50’s, seeing about 45,000 immigrants arrive each year.
 The facility would eventually close in 1971.
 In 1998 the lease for the facility was obtained by a private community historical group called the Pier 21 Society from the Halifax Port Authority.
-Just a year later in 1999.
 In 2011, the operations of the Pier 21 Society were taken over in turn by the newly-created Canadian Museum of Immigration at Pier 21, a federal Crown Corporation.

 At one point I was just someone driving down a highway in a beat up car with what little I owned, my past behind me, future in front(it would actually be more to the left, but that’s besides the point).
 Just like at one point my mother was on a plane carrying everything she owned, just like thousands of people were coming with all they owned on a ship.
 Looking to start a new and hopefully better life.
 I picture the fear in the eyes of the new citizens as they adjust to the world around them, the sites and smells and even the tastes.
 “Will the food here agree with me?”
 When they are able to find that bit of food that reminds them of back home, especially if it’s good, it does just that.
 It agrees with them.
 Or maybe it doesn’t.
 Maybe they learn to adapt, maybe they learn something they like better.
 Maybe they love the food here, but then a single day, a single ingredient, a single smell reminds them of back home.
 It’s ok to love both places; It’s ok to have two homes, and it’s ok to have 2 or more places, 2 or more worlds, make up who you are.
 The grounds of Pier 21 made up the second half of many new lives, but the first half made them who they were, and gave them the courage to start their adventure.
 I’ll never forget reading hundreds of those stories and hearing their voices through the pages.
 These are the stories that make us who we are, no matter where you are from and where you are going.